-3.7.2.
-Bretton - Woods monetary system
+3.8.2.
+What is the essence of Bretton Woods monetary system?

 Development of new, more efficient international currency system began in April in 1943.
 The leading countries of the West coordinated basic principles of the Bretton Woods currency system at the international conference in Bretton Wood in 1944p.
-International organization - International monetary fund (IMF) was founded, - the "obligation" of that is providing of the normal functioning of the system and observance of the principles, envisaged by a general agreement.
+International organization - International monetary fund (IMF) was founded, - the "obligation" of which is providing of the normal functioning of the system and observance of the principles, envisaged by a general agreement.

-The basic principles of organization of currency relations according to Bretton - Woods system are:
+The basic principles of organization of currency relations according to Bretton Woods system are:

-1) the Bretton - Woods system was based on Gold exchange standard.
-The role of gold as a general equivalent, as a mean of payment and settling unit in international turnover was maintained.
-"Parities of currencies of all participating countries must be expressed in gold, that is a general equivalent, and also in the dollars of the USA according their gold content on July, 1st 1944"- was wrote in Bretton - Woods agreement.
+1) the Bretton Woods system was based on Gold exchange standard.
+The role of gold as a general equivalent, as a mean of payment and settlement unit in international turnover was maintained.
+"Parities of currencies of all participating countries must be expressed in gold, that is a general equivalent, and also in the dollars of the USA according their gold content on July, 1st 1944"- was wrote in Bretton Woods agreement.
 However, this position was not executed in practice; the connection of all currencies with gold was indirect (through foreign currencies).
 Only the dollar kept an external convertibility and acted as a kind of world money

-2) establishing of the fixed parities, concerted within the framework of IMF.
+2) establishment of the fixed parities, agreed within the framework of IMF.
 Currencies were compared and interchanged on the basis of the parities.